German city battles elusive new-look neo-Nazis

 This year, keen to show they take the threat seriously, federal authorities have been weighing a possible ban on the only far-right party to hold seats in any German legislature.

 The Autonomous Nationalists have no such qualms.
-They have no appetite for political manoeuvring and readily unfurl banners quoting Hitler at their protest rallies.
+They have no appetite for political maneuvering and readily unfurl banners quoting Hitler at their protest rallies.

 “Many Nazis moved here because they thought this was a broken city,” Dortmund mayor Ullrich Sierau told Reuters, adding that extremists exploited the fact the city of half a million has one of the highest unemployment rates in the region.